Blog

 In January, Flexera acquired ProsperOps and Chaos Genius.
 The headline was about consolidation.
 The subtext was automation.

-ProsperOps alone manages $6 billion in annual cloud spend and has delivered over $3 billion in savings — autonomously.
+ProsperOps alone manages $6 billion in annual cloud spend and claims to have delivered over $3 billion in savings — autonomously.
 Not by generating reports.
 Not by emailing recommendations.
 By taking action.

 “The Year FinOps Became Agentic.”